Finiteness properties for Shimura curves and modified diagonal cycles: Classification of auto-critical Shimura curves over

-\begin{proof} [Proof of Theorem \ref{thm:Shgood}] (1) Assume $|S_B|=2$.
-By Proposition \ref{cor:Shgood2}, we only need to prove the ``if" part.
-If $C_{\BC}$ is hyperelliptic, by inspecting \cite[Theorem 7,8]{Ogg1} which gives the hyperelliptic involutions, we find that Lemma \ref{lem:hypgood} applies so that $C$ is good.
+\begin{proof} [Proof of \Cref{thm:Shauto-critical}] (1) Assume $|S_B|=2$.
+By \Cref{cor:Shauto-critical2}, we only need to prove the ``if" part.
+If $C_{\BC}$ is hyperelliptic, by inspecting \cite[Theorem 7,8]{Ogg1} which gives the hyperelliptic involutions, we find that \Cref{lem:hypauto-critical} applies so that $C$ is auto-critical.
 If $C_{\BC}$ is elliptic as listed in \cite[Table 4.1]{Voi}, then there is only one representation $\Pi$ appearing in $C=Y_0(N)$.
 By inspecting \cite[Table 4.1]{Voi}, $N$ is square-free (in fact a prime).
 By inspecting \cite[Proposition 4.1]{Rie}, we find that the total Atkin--Lehner quotient of $C$ over $S_B\cup S_N$ has genus $0$.
-So $\Pi_v=-1$ at some $v\in S_B$ or has Atkin--Lehner sign $-1$ at $v\in S_N$ (one may also check this fact directly using LMFDB).
-So $C$ is good by Lemma \ref{lem:ep} (2).
+So $\Pi_v=-1$ at some $v\in S_B$ or has Atkin--Lehner sign $-1$ at $v\in S_N$ (one may also check this fact directly using \textsf{LMFDB}).
+So $C$ is auto-critical by \Cref{lem:ep} (2).
 If $C_{\BC}$ is rational, it is trivial.